The64thGamer/cheeseepedia/old/locations_archive/Location Pages M-Z/naperville-il-509-illinois-rte-59.md

 pageThumbnailFile = "NpoggWRXqjhrmEtZ4nXs.avif"
 +++

-***506 Illinois Route 59, Store #97*** is a *Chuck E. Cheese* that opened on March 9, 2015, as the relocation of the {{< wiki-link "Naperville, IL (1154 E Ogden Ave)" >}} location which originally opened as a ShowBiz Pizza Place on April 4th, 1983, with a Rock-Afire Explosion and closed on March 1st, 2015, with a Studio C Alpha.
+***506 Illinois Route 59, Store #97*** is a *Chuck E. Cheese* that opened on March 9, 2015, as the relocation of the [Naperville, IL (1154 E Ogden Ave)] location which originally opened as a ShowBiz Pizza Place on April 4th, 1983, with a Rock-Afire Explosion and closed on March 1st, 2015, with a Studio C Alpha.

 ## History